2007 Brazilian Grand Prix: Race

 After the first round of pit stops, Massa was leading with 3.3 seconds on Räikkönen, followed by Alonso, 17 seconds behind.
 Hamilton was 13th, again behind Barrichello, 50 seconds behind Massa.
 On lap 32, Nakajima entered the pits for his first stop, but he ran wide while entering his stand, injuring two mechanics in the process.
 They suffered no serious injuries.

 On lap 34 Kubica, who was light on fuel, passed Alonso to take the third position, only to stop five laps later; he rejoined in seventh place.
 Hamilton made his second stop on lap 37, switching to hards again; on the same lap Heikki Kovalainen, who finished his first 16 consecutive races in Formula One, ended his race spinning on turn 3 and crashing into the barriers.
 This also meant that Kovalainen lost the opportunity to become the first driver to finish all of his races in his first season.

 On lap 43, the second round of pit stops began: the first to enter was David Coulthard from eight, followed by Trulli (then sixth) a lap later.
 Meanwhile, Massa made an error and ran wide at the Descida do Lago, with Räikkönen closing on him.
 The Brazilian pitted on lap 50, followed by Alonso on lap 52 and Räikkönen on lap 53.
 The Finn set record lap times in the process, which meant he rejoined the race into the lead, 2 seconds ahead of Massa.
 At that point, Räikkönen was in position to become world champion; third was Kubica (who still had to stop a third time), fourth Alonso, then came Heidfeld, Nico Rosberg, Trulli, Hamilton (more than a minute behind Räikkönen), Coulthard and Nakajima.
 Hamilton pitted on lap 57, rejoining in 9th.
 On lap 59 Kubica pitted dropping to sixth; in the same lap Hamilton passed Coulthard to take the eight position, setting the then fastest lap.

 In the final laps, Räikkönen and Massa led with a comfortable margin over Alonso, and Hamilton was lapped.
 On lap 61 Rosberg tried to pass Heidfeld on the first corner: both ran wide.
 Rosberg passed Heidfeld, with Kubica passing both to take fourth place.
 On lap 70, Rosberg tried a similar move, overtaking Kubica.
 Hamilton gained seventh place when Trulli made a pit stop, but this was not enough, as he needed to finish at least fifth place to gain the title.

 At the chequered flag, Räikkönen was first, winning the race and the World Championship by one point, taking his first victory in Brazil, having been a runner-up on three consecutive occasions.
-He performed the seemingly impossible task of overturning Hamilton's 17 point advantage over him in two races.
+He performed the task of overturning Hamilton's 17 point advantage over him in two races.
 Massa was second in the other Ferrari, the fourth double (1–2 finish) of the year for the Italian team.
 Third, and last on the podium, was Alonso.
 The other drivers in the points were Rosberg, Kubica, Heidfeld, Hamilton, and Trulli.